laravel-shift/blueprint-docs/source/docs/advanced-configuration.md

 ## Blueprint Configuration {#blueprint-configuration}
 Blueprint aims to provide sensible defaults which align nicely with Laravel's conventions.
 However, you are free to configure Blueprint to follow your own custom conventions.

-To do so, you may add a simple flag when running the `blueprint:new` command, like so:
+You may publish the configuration file when running the `blueprint:new` command by passing the `--config` (or `-c`) flag:

 ```sh
 php artisan blueprint:new --config
 ```

-Alternatively, you can publish the configuration file with the following standalone command:
+Alternatively, you may publish the configuration file with the following standalone command:

 ```sh
 php artisan vendor:publish --tag=blueprint-config